 A Linotype matrix with its signature notch that guided it back into a cartridge after a line was set.

-*This is a tentative list subject to substitution and change, and each museum will be unique.
+†This list subject to substitution and change.
+Each museum is unique.

 Ludlow hot-metal typecasting matrices

-The museum and time capsule is a roughly 7 by 5 by 11 inch (17.5 by 12 by 28cm) solid-wood box with two drawers and an integral book slipcase.
-It will be designed by Anna Robinson and handmade by her and me.
-The components will be cut using a combination of traditional hand tools, modern woodworking equipment, and laser cutters.
-The two drawers will feature tiny 3D-printed handles that resemble the ones used on metal type cabinets cases.
+The museum and time capsule s a 11×7×5 inch (28×18×13 cm) solid-wood box with three drawers, one of which serves as a sled to hold the book in its slipcase.
+It was designed and manufactured by Anna Peterson.
+The case’s components were cut using a combination of traditional hand tools, modern woodworking equipment, and laser cutters.
+The two drawers feature cast iron handles reminiscent of those used on type cabinets.

 Planning the museum case and starting work on the prototype.

-The wooden container and the items within will rely on archival-grade materials to ensure it fulfills its long-term goal of being a tiny time capsule.
-Every box also contains a secret hidden in a puzzle.
+The wooden container and the items within rely on archival-grade materials and joining to ensure it fulfills its long-term goal of being a tiny time capsule.
+Every box contains a secret compartment.

 The Book: Six Centuries of Type & Printing

-Part of this project will involve me writing a book that traces and explains the development of the craft and technology behind printing from Gutenberg’s invention and modification of several key elements that allowed him to produce his Bible and other work, through the shift from craft-scale presses into the Industrial Age, and then into the development of photographic techniques used in printing and type, offset lithography, and finally the shift to digital.
+This project includes a book I wrote that traces and explains the development of the craft and technology behind printing from Gutenberg’s invention and modification of several key elements that allowed him to produce his Bible and other work, through the shift from craft-scale presses into the Industrial Age, and then into the development of photographic techniques used in printing and type, offset lithography, and finally the shift to digital.

-The book, Six Centuries of Type & Printing, will serve as a kind of print-based docent for the museum, with all the components found in each museum described within it in the context of when they were developed and to what purpose, along with illustrations.
+The book, Six Centuries of Type & Printing, serves as a print companion for the museum, providing context for all the components found in each museum—when they were developed and to what purpose—along with illustrations.

-While it’s a counterpart to the museum, it will also stand on its own and may be ordered separately.
-(If you purchase the book by itself, it will come with a slipcover.)
+While it’s a counterpart to the museum, it also stands on its own and may be ordered separately.
+It ships immediately.

 Why Make a Museum and How Am I Qualified?

-In the last two years, I visited four museums of type and printing history in Oregon, Wisconsin, and London: the C.C.
-Stern Type Foundry, the Hamilton Wood Type & Printing Museum, the St Bride Foundation’s Printing Library, and the Type Archive.
+In the last three years, I visited five museums of type and printing history in Oregon, Wisconsin, and London: the C.C.
+Stern Type Foundry, the Hamilton Wood Type & Printing Museum, the Platen Press Museum, the St Bride Foundation’s Printing Library, and the Type Archive.
 (I even wrote a book about the London ones).
 I was overwhelmed by the incredible amount of material preserved from the past, much of which had been in danger of simply being thrown out or melted down at several points before the museum acquired it or came into being around it.

 A Monotype matrix for casting a display size of Albertus at the Type Archive in London